 The Global Laboratory is an innovative undergraduate research experience offering students hands-on, immersive problem-solving opportunities in international laboratories in the most promising fields of study—science, technology, engineering and mathematics (STEM).

 The Global Laboratory combines the international connections of SUNY Oswego faculty with the scientific talents, research proficiency, and intellectual curiosity of undergraduates to advance scientific knowledge, design solutions to the many intractable challenges of our time, and to improve the quality of life for humans worldwide.

 Rendering at right of of SUNY Oswego's new 235,000 square-foot, $118 million Science Complex.
-Designed to be the gold standard of green buildings, it will become the new high-tech home for future scientists.
+Designed as the gold standard of green buildings, it is the new high-tech home for future scientists.

 SUNY Oswego's Possibility Scholarship

 SUNY Oswego offers a program provides resources for underrepresented and financially disadvantaged students to participate in the global research experience as they pursue a high quality college education in the STEM fields.